 “The two areas strongly contrast in their function as well as in their spacial atmosphere.
 The ceiling and the walls of the reception zone are entirely covered with vintage cuttings from Vogue, photocopied onto packaging paper.
 Opulently furnished and bathed in warm light, the reception is an invitation for a rest, for purchasing products and for discussing the newest styling-trends.”

 “The white studio, however, is the absolute antithesis.
 Here nothing distracts the work of the hair stylist.
 The ideal light for working, the bright and glossy surfaces and the minimal furnishings create an almost clinical atmosphere and put the newly cut hairstyles into the centre of attention.”

-Flat plans come to life and lines on the walls turn into remarkable multi-dimensional images in this incredible interior.
+Flat plans come to life and lines on the walls turn into remarkable multi-dimensional images in this incredible interior design illusion inspired by the wireframe mode in popular digital design software Sketchup.
 Created for the office of an interactive media company, the space itself becomes a reflection of their creative projects and working goals.

-In some cases, the sketchy wireframe lines reveal what is behind a wall or unseen at the end of a corridor.
+In some cases, the sketchy wireframe lines of the graphic art installation reveal what is behind a wall or unseen at the end of a corridor.
 In other instances, an entirely fictitious set of rooms, hallways and spaces are represented, laying fact onto fiction and digital imagination onto cold hard reality.

-Viewed from indirect angles, the images blur and become abstract line drawings rather than real-seeming spatial objects.
+Viewed from indirect angles, the digital design-inspired images blur and become abstract line drawings rather than real-seeming spatial objects.
 At only five specific and central points do the patterns emerge and perspectives converge.